Playing in tune on the oboe: exercises and tips

 Can you tune an oboe?

 A friend of mine, who is a band director, complained that all his oboe students play very out of tune and invited me to come work with them.
 I began to have flashbacks of my own troubles with pitch as a student and contemplated why tuning is so hard on the oboe.
 So many frustrated band directors, students, and even my own parents have exasperatedly asked, “Can you tune an oboe?”

 The general pitch of the oboe is determined largely by the quality of the reed and the player’s control of the wind.
 One of the most difficult things about the oboe is that there is no tuning slide on the oboe, and while many band directors recommend pulling out the reed to combat sharpness, this is not a great solution, as it will distort the intervals between notes, and more dramatically between registers.
 Having a good reed that allows the player to blow freely through the instrument and play in tune with minimal manipulation with the embouchure is key.
 Learning to control the air and mouth together to play in tune is equally important.
 Finally, as with all instruments, singing and training the ear are paramount to being able to play in tune.
 In extreme cases, the tone holes may by adjusted by a skilled technician.

-How to play the oboe
+How to play the oboe in tune

 Beginning band directors are often at a loss for what to do for their youngest oboe students, as these students are usually playing on flexible reeds; and if they are blowing a healthy air stream, as they should, they are blaringly loud.
 Those little-10-year-olds with little wooden sticks are somehow the loudest thing in the room.